Mosqlimate-project/sprint-template/scores/scores.md

-All teams' forecats can be visualized and compared in the Mosqlimate platform for comparing arbovirus forecasting experiments:
+All teams' forecast can be visualized and compared in the Mosqlimate platform for comparing arbovirus forecasting experiments:
 • climatic, demographic and case open datasets: https://api.mosqlimate.org/datastore/

 • Model Registry: https://api.mosqlimate.org/models/